ingeniamc/CoCo-bsp/README.md

 #### Build PDK
 Open a new terminal and run the pdksetupenv script.
-The script provided for TI, pdksetupenv, assumes that SDK install path is home in Linux and C:\ti in Windows.
-If it is different from that, this script needs to be adapted.
+The script provided for TI, pdksetupenv, assumes that SDK install path is home.
+If it is different from that, this the setupenv script needs to be adapted.
 Build the PDK, recommended command:

 	# make clean && make -k all